 - permanent residents with refugee or humanitarian status.

-*An exemption applies to VET tuition fees for NTG subsidised courses only.
+*An exemption applies to CDU TAFE tuition fees for NTG subsidised courses only.
 To claim the fee exemption, a student must provide valid proof of concession at the time of enrolment, or fees will be charged.

 Contact Student Central to find out more about exemptions and how to apply.

-If you're a domestic VET student, there may be some cases where you cannot enrol in an NTG subsidised place.
+If you're a domestic CDU TAFE student, there may be some cases where you cannot enrol in an NTG subsidised place.
 Enrolment in these courses will mean you need to pay full fees and no exemptions apply.
 This might be because: